-You cannot apply properly onto a wall/ceilings without knowing the knowledge and when and where Venetian plaster can be applied, as there is a big range of venetian plaster products and not all can be applied in the same way or the same place.
+You cannot apply properly onto a wall/ceilings without knowing the knowledge of Venetian Plaster and when and where it can be applied, as there is a big range of venetian plaster products and not all can be applied in the same way or the same place.

 For example certain products can be applied on walls, some on floors and some in wet areas so I suggest on coming on one of our courses as we are the leading provider for Venetian plaster courses in the Northwest and will explain everything you need to know from the primers, to products and sealers.